sensorlab/sigfox-packet-datasets/20161124/README.md

 number.
 This sequence number was used to connect the log of transmitted packets with basestation reports.

+## Citation

+If this dataset is useful for you, please cite the following paper:
+T. Solc, T. Gale, C.Fortuna, [Optimization of Ultra-Narrowband Wireless Communication: an Experimental Case Study](https://www.researchgate.net/profile/Carolina_Fortuna/publication/316605730_Optimization_of_Ultra-Narrowband_Wireless_Communication_an_Experimental_Case_Study/links/590b6cee0f7e9b7fed8f640b/Optimization-of-Ultra-Narrowband-Wireless-Communication-an-Experimental-Case-Study.pdf), In the Proc of IEEE Infocom CNERT workshop.

 ## Contact

 For any additional information please contact **tomaz.solc@ijs.si**